lemlac/mulem/docs/reference.md

 mod moduleThatUsesReferenceCounting
 ```

 How this is implemented is outside of the scope of this document.
-That will be saved for when it's time to make a standard library for Mu.
+That will be saved for when it's time to make a standard library for Mulang.

 ---